federated-ids/fed-ids/README.md

 - Fixed bugs in the weighted aggregation code
 - Added examples in the notebook showing how to use the different aggregation strategies

-A federated learning framework for intrusion detection, demonstrating privacy-preserving model training on distributed network traffic datasets using the CYBRIA IoT dataset.

 ## Project Overview